-Restoring balance to the life of an individual with Borderline Personality Disorder is part of the mental health mission of The Meehl House.
-Mark Meehl and Debra Meehl, DD, MSW, created the Meehl Foundation and opened this facility to provide a place of hope and healing for people diagnosed with BPD throughout Texas and neighboring states.
-During a stay at this Gulf Coast facility, a resident learns to effectively manage all areas of his or her life in order to return home with the ability to productively engage in career and financial decisions, cultivate and grow friendships and family relationships, and use the coping strategies for living daily with BPD.
+The Meehl House, created by Mark and Debra Meehl (DD), provides a place of hope and healing for those diagnosed with Borderline Personality Disorder (BPD) and Bipolar Disorder .
+We serve clients in Texas the Untied States and from around the world.
+During a stay at our Gulf Coast facility, a resident learns to effectively manage all areas of his or her life in order to return home with the ability to productively engage in career and financial decisions, cultivate and grow friendships and family relationships, and use the coping strategies for living daily with BPD.

 The Meehl Foundation Approach to Treating BPD

-The Meehl Foundation operates The Meehl House as a holistic center serving a resident’s mind, body and spirit.
-As the fundamental elements of a 90 day stay, a resident will participate in at least one hour of Dialectical Behavioral Therapy and between 2 and 2 1/2 hours of DBT skills training per week.
-Psychiatric visits, psychological testing and assessments, biofeedback, and clinical hypnosis are also ongoing parts of the treating the mind.
+The Meehl Foundation operates The Meehl House as a wholistic center serving a resident’s mind, body and spirit.
+As the fundamental elements of a 90-day stay, clients participate in five hours of group a day.
+DBT, REBT, 12-step, Amen Brain Health, and Self -Esteem.
+Clients receive at least two hour of Dialectical Behavioral Therapy and between 2 and 2 1/2 hours of additional DBT skills training per week.
+Psychiatric visits, psychological testing and assessments, biofeedback, and clinical hypnosis are also ongoing parts of treating the mind.
 Residents at The Meehl House also receive 24-hour access to the DBT team for crisis intervention.

 What is Dialectical Behavioral Therapy?